Pharmacy Technician Diploma

 - Ability to stand and sit for long periods of time

-- Ability to lift items up to 10 kilograms
+- Ability to lift items to 10 kilograms

-- Ability to to work well in stressful and busy situations, both alone and with others
+- Ability to work well in stressful and busy situations, both alone and with others

 If you have any concerns about these requirements, please talk to the program faculty.